Save 40% when you buy the entire hair kit. See the kit

 However, finasteride is currently an FDA-approved medication for pattern hair loss in men, not women.
 Currently, there aren’t any DHT blockers for women with FDA approval.
 Most research on finasteride has focused on its benefits as a medication for male pattern baldness, not as a hair loss treatment option for women.

-Finasteride is labeled as a Pregnancy Category X medicine because it might cause abnormalities in a male fetus if a woman is pregnant.
+Finasteride is a teratogenic (previously category X) medicine; it might cause abnormalities in a male fetus if a woman is pregnant.
 Likewise, lactating patients are also recommended not to use this medication.

 For these reasons, finasteride is only used off-label for hair loss, typically in postmenopausal women.